BIGJRA/BIGJRA.github.io/reborn.md

     - Low Kick
     - Ice Punch

 This fight can be tough thanks to his usage of the very broken Psychic Terrain - it will double Musharna's speed, boost his Psychic attacks plus Hex, and make Hypnosis actually reliable.
-As before you can consider knocking out Musharna then trying to stall out the terrain to neutralize his strategy.
-His Electivire is fast and hits hard with Ice Punch, so be careful with your Ground type.
+Consider knocking out Musharna, then trying to stall out the terrain to neutralize this strategy; alternatively, you can use Hex yourself to deal heavy damage.
+In the back is his Electivire, who is fast and hits hard with Ice Punch, so be careful with your Ground types.
 A well rounded team will be able to succeed with the right approach.

 Afterwards, you will make another choice that will affect the game!